TrentDL/GameDesignII_MultiplayerLevelProject/README.md

 **4. Copy the game data into id1**

 Ironwail needs the original Quake game files to run.
-Go to your Steam install's id1 folder:
-H:\Stuff I might have bought H\apps\Steam\steamapps\common\Quake\id1\
+Go to your Steam install's id1 folder: for me that would be H:\Stuff I might have bought H\apps\Steam\steamapps\common\Quake\id1\
-Copy pak0.pak (and pak1.pak if it's there) into your new H:\Ironwail\id1\ folder.
+Copy pak0.pak (and pak1.pak if it's there) into your new id1 folder.
 These are the base game data files that every Quake engine needs.

 **5. Create the maps folder**